pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

    2. Gene expression data of certain tissues corresponding to genotype data from the same subjects;

-   3. Subject information, such as subject ID and subject related covariates.
+   3. Subject information, such as subject ID and subject-related covariates.

     .. code:: shell